-Charlotte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Charlotte is a city of sales and office workers, professionals and managers.
-There are especially a lot of people living in Charlotte who work in office and administrative support (13.32%), sales jobs (12.78%) and management occupations (11.27%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charlotte is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Charlotte is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Charlotte who work in management occupations (12.10%), sales jobs (11.31%), and office and administrative support (10.81%).

 Also of interest is that Charlotte has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 11.43% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.